 The implementation of the application has not been done according to the process at the company, rather as an experiment by the authors.
-Thus, it is mainly the structural-, and behavioural related evaluation that can be addressed by our experience.
+Thus, it is mainly the structural and behavioural properties that can be addressed.
 However, to evaluate the process related issues, senior process managers at the company have helped to relate the component technology to the development processes normally used.

-The evaluation is conducted using a check-list assembled from requirements for automotive component technologies by Möller et al. [16], risks with using CBSE for embedded systems by Larn and Vickers [6], and from needs identified by Crnkovic [17].
+The evaluation is conducted using a check-list assembled from requirements for automotive component technologies by Möller et al. [14], risks with using CBSE for embedded systems by Larn and Vickers [12], and from needs identified by Crnkovic [3].